 Getting a copy of the language strategy

-If you would like to read the language strategy, a citizen's summary of the language strategy or an Easy Read version, you can request our documents by email: email@example.com.
+If you would like to read the language strategy, a citizen's summary of the language strategy or an Easy Read version, you can ask for our documents by email: email@example.com.